TuyenTran12/SunnyLand/README.md

 * Press A to move left and D to move right
 * Press Space to Jump ( Entering the monster's head will destroy them )
+* Press F to collect items, see infomation items
-* Press S to crouch
+* Press B to open bag
 * Secret locations will have a random gate.
 Press E to enter the mysterious area

 ### Collectibles: